 In addition to performing and teaching, Aren is a founding owner and operator of Van Houzen Brewing Company, LLC, a native Iowa brewery located in Tiffin, Iowa.
 He has been a featured soloist with several Midwest performing organizations and continues to pursue a modest soloing schedule.
 Further activity in the music industry has included such diversity as Grand Rapids Symphony Orchestra to the Clyde Beatty Cole Brothers Circus and all things in between.
 He has also apprenticed with mouthpiece, mute manufacturers and offered custom trumpet alterations in the late 1990’s.
 Aren began soloing at age 17, having been selected to perform Haydn’s trumpet concerto with the Holland Youth Symphony, and playing trumpet continues to be as thrilling to this very day.

-Dr. Matthew Driscoll is currently the adjunct, low brass professor at Central College in Pella, IA, Cornell College in Mt.
+Dr. Matthew Driscoll is currently the adjunct, low brass professor at Cornell College in Mt.
 Vernon, IA, trombone instructor at Kirkwood Community College in Cedar Rapids, IA and the elementary band director for Bennett Elementary School.
 He also maintains a private studio with brass players ranging from beginning to advanced and maintains an active performing schedule in various ensembles including the musical theatre in Coralville and Cedar Rapids, Eastern Iowa Brass Band, and Cedar Rapids Municipal Band.
 Currently, Matt performs with BTA-Brass Transit Authority throughout eastern and northern Iowa.
 Additionally, he serves as a substitute musician with the Des Moines, Peoria, and Waterloo-Cedar Falls Symphonies.

 Commissioning new works has become a mission of Dr. Driscoll’s.
 In the spring of 2015 he premiered two new works for trombone and piano and one for unaccompanied trombone in conjunction with Salty Cricket Composer’s Collective out of Salt Lake City, Utah.
 Driscoll enjoys being a part of the creative process from the onset and allowing lesser known composers to be heard in various concert settings.